Landmine-1252/userscripts/README.md

 Some userscripts to make my life a little easier and some websites in my opinion a little better.

-## imdb-larger-photos
+## IMDB Larger Photos - imdb-larger-photos.js

-Enhance your browsing experience on IMDb (Internet Movie Database) by automatically enlarging the thumbnail photos of actors and actresses on IMDb cast lists.
-This script modifies the default small images to a larger size, making them clearer and easier to view.
+Modifies the default small images to a larger size on the IMDB Cast page.

 ![Screenshot](/images/imdb-larger-photos.png)

-## proxmox-vm-memory-buttons.js
+## Proxmox Quick Memory Buttons - proxmox-vm-memory-buttons.js

-Enhances the user experience in the Proxmox Virtual Environment by adding quick memory adjustment buttons to the "Create VM" wizard.
-It's designed to make the process of setting up virtual machines more efficient and user-friendly.
+Adds quick memory adjustment buttons to the "Create VM" wizard.

 ### Features